 You may never actually finish the game.
 That isn't the point.
 Human: Fall Flat is a platformer game unlike any other on Xbox Game Pass.

-Don't be confuse: Xbox Game Pass has both Super Lucky's Tale and New Super Lucky's Tale, and it isn't immediately clear what the difference is.
+Don't be confused: Xbox Game Pass has both Super Lucky's Tale and New Super Lucky's Tale, and it isn't immediately clear what the difference is.

 Basically, New Super Lucky's Tale is a much more polished version of the original game, so you should just stick with this one.